Sarah Angel, Chief of Staff | firstname.lastname@example.org

 Danielle is a proud product of LAUSD schools and a former LAUSD teacher committed to ensuring that all students in the district have access to the high quality education she was fortunate to receive.
 Danielle earned her B.A. in Psychology from U.C.
 Berkeley and then taught sixth grade English and history in South Los Angeles, during which time she earned an M.A. in Education from Loyola Marymount University.
 To better understand the complex systems impacting her students, Danielle earned her J.D. from Harvard Law School.
 After practicing complex commercial litigation for several years, Danielle most recently served as a legal and policy advocate promoting the educational rights of foster and probation youth as a Staff Attorney, and then Associate Director of the Education Program at the Alliance for Children's Rights.

-As Communications Manager, Ally communicates Nick’s vision and plan for Board District 4 and all of LAUSD and liaises with all forms of media, as well as helping to develop direct constituent communications.
+As Communications Director, Ally communicates Nick’s vision and plan for Board District 4 and all of LAUSD and liaises with all forms of media, as well as helping to develop direct constituent communications.

 Ally is a fourth-generation Los Angeles native and lifelong Board District 4 resident who graduated from Northwestern University with a B.A. in English Literature and Legal Studies.
 Most recently, she collaborated with local stations as a member of the Television and Radio Broadcast team at Horizon Media, advertising for a variety of clients.
 Ally spent a year as a law clerk at the plaintiffs' law firm, Girardi Keese, working to help David fight Goliath in pharmaceutical, environmental, and discrimination cases in California.
 During her time at Northwestern, she worked as a tutor at the University's Writing Center, working with students of varying linguistic backgrounds to master the English language and pioneering the curriculum for a writing seminar designed to ease the transition from high-school to college-level writing.

-As Operations and Administrative Manager, Adriana oversees scheduling, office operations, helps execute events, and facilitates communication with stakeholders.
+As Operations Coordinator, Nina oversees scheduling, office operations, helps execute events, and facilitates communication with stakeholders.